pauloddr/articles/fighting-game-in-javascript.md

     * There's the "pixel art" term for 2D graphics.
 Is there such a thing for 3D?
     * There are a bunch of games that are low-poly but look good.

-## Graphic Concept
+## Graphical Concept

 ![Poses](http://images.pauloddr.com/articles/poses2.png)

 The above image was generated in a web page, using Javascript and ThreeJS.

-So, I want to turn that into a game.
+So, I want to turn that into a full game.

 ## Expected Game Modes